-$$Na^+ + e \rightarrow Na$$
+$Na^+ + e \rightarrow Na$

-The sodium D-line (which is actually a doublet at $589.0 \,\mathrm{nm}$ and $589.6 \,\mathrm{nm}$ ) arises from the electronic transition $3s^1 \to 3p^1$ in sodium atoms formed in the flame.
+The sodium D-line (which is actually a doublet at 589.0 nm and 589.6 nm) arises from the electronic transition $3s^1 \rightarrow 3p^1$ in sodium atoms formed in the flame.
 The colours from different elements do not all arise from the same transition, or from the same species.
 Thus the red line for lithium arises from a short-lived LiOH species formed in the flame.

 These characteristic flame colorations of the emission spectra are used for the analytical determination of these elements by flame photometry.
 A solution of a Group I salt is aspirated into an oxygen-gas flame in a flame photometer.
 The energy from the flame excites an electron to a higher energy level, and when it falls back to the lower energy level the extra energy is given out as light.
 The intensity of the flame coloration is measured with a photoelectric cell.
-The intensity depends on the concentration of metal present.
+The intensitydepends on the concentration of metal present.
 A calibration graph is produced by measuring intensities with known standard solutions, and the exact concentration of the unknown solution can be found by comparison with the standard graph.